Table of Contents

 It is a long-awaited date in the year, as it marks the beginning of the holiday shopping season.
-It’s an excellent opportunity to buy the coolest gifts, refresh your wardrobe and book your next vacation all at very discounted prices.
-It is also a popular time to buy the latest high tech gadgets including this year’s top picks, the Apple Watch, Smart TV and Nintendo Switch.
+It’s an excellent opportunity to buy the coolest gifts, refresh your wardrobe, and book your next all-inclusive vacation all at very discounted prices.
+It is also a popular time to buy the latest high tech gadgets including this year’s top picks, the Apple Watch, Smart TV, and Nintendo Switch.
 Black Friday sales enable countless shoppers to get great deals on highly coveted items.
 With Christmas so close, it is also the perfect time to start holiday shopping.

-How did this Retail Tradition Start?
+How Did this Retail Tradition Start?